elisapolystar/zeebe-test-bench/README.md

 1. Start the environment: `./start.sh`.
 Open Zeebe Simple Monitor at `localhost:8083` and monitor the status after each step below.
 2. Deploy a process: `zbctl --insecure deploy ./bpmn/multi-instance-process.bpmn`
 3. Create an instance: ```zbctl --insecure create instance multi-instance-process --variables "`jq '.' variables/multi-instance-process/some-in-stock.json`"```.
 (If jq is not installed, replace the command between " " by the content in `some-in-stock.json`).
-4. Run the predefined job-worker: `cd zeebe-job-worker && gradle bootRun`.
+4. Run the predefined job-worker: Open `CartUpdate.kt` of `zeebe-job-worker` in IntelliJ and run the file.
+The logs should start showing.
-5. Run a job-worker in command line: `zbctl --insecure create worker initiate-payment --handler cat`
+5. Run a job-worker in command line: `zbctl --insecure create worker initiate-payment --handler cat`.
 6. Publish a message: `zbctl --insecure publish message "payment-received" --correlationKey="2"`.
 (Why 2?
 Check `some-in-stock.json`)`.